Get instant quote

 How much does CNC machining cost?

-A quote for CNC-machined parts is determined by the following factors:
+A quote for CNC machined parts is determined by several factors:

-• Machining time: The longer it takes to machine a part, the more expensive it is.
-Machining time is often the main cost driver in CNC, especially for large-scale productions where simple design mistakes can hurt economies of scale.
+• Machining time: Longer cycle times increase cost.
+Machining time is often the primary cost driver in CNC, especially for high volume production where small design issues can reduce economies of scale.

-• Other manufacturing costs: To define tight tolerances or design parts with features that are difficult to CNC machine (e.g. very thin walls), you may need special tooling, closer quality control, and more processing steps at lower machining speed.
-This also impacts total manufacturing time and cost.
+• Other manufacturing costs: Specifying tight tolerances or designing features that are difficult to machine, such as very thin walls, may require special tooling, tighter quality control, and additional operations at lower cutting speeds.
+These factors increase total machining time and overall cost.

 How to reduce CNC machining cost